naviabbot/naviabbot.github.io/ucq3.md

 - [ChexQuest 3](http://www.chucktropolis.com/gamers.htm) from Chucktropolis
 - [Brutal Doom](http://www.moddb.com/mods/brutal-doom/downloads/brutal-doom-v20b-main-file-only) by Seargant Mark IV
 - A clean source port.
-This is important as the source port that come with ChexQuest 3 is set up to automatically run ChexQuest stuff.
+This is important as the source port that come with ChexQuest 3 is too old to run Brutal.
 I recommend [Zandronum](http://zandronum.com/download) standalone edition.
 Important if you despise UAC.
 Zandronum also has good WAN gaming code.

 How to Install: